TCHouseOwl/sevenconceptsmedia.github.io/books/index.md

        alt="Seven Concepts Media Logo" width="150">
 </p>

-# Seven Concepts Media: Available and Pending Titles
+# Seven Concepts Media Titles

-> We provide rare and practical print-on-demand books and media.
+> We provide rare and practical print-on-demand books and media from authors who seek not fame but to share transformative ideas through books, audio, and digital experiences.

 ## Available Titles